insin/nwb/docs/guides/QuickDevelopment.md

 **Inferno and Preact**

 The rendering shim for `inferno run` and `preact run` hooks into the DOM rendering function of these libraries so it can accept HMR requests and re-render to the same root element when you change the code.
-The rendering shim for `inferno run` and `preact run` hooks into the DOM rendering function of these librares so it can accept HMR requests and re-render to the same root element when you change the code.

 This means that if you import and call `render()` yourself, the rendering shim is still taking the VNode you pass it and handling rendering for you, so you don't need to provide a DOM node to render into.